Sbdk24/real-state-data-warehouse/README.md

 # Design and description:

   ## General purpose:
-   Store and managing real estate property listings scraped from the Inmuebles24 website for various states in Mexico.
+   Storing and managing real estate property listings scraped from various websites to get current data about real-state market for all states in Mexico.

-   These codes are designed to perform specific tasks related to obtaining and processing real estate data from all states of Mexico, as well as calculating basic statistics on housing prices in those regions.
-Let's break them down into parts to understand how they work.

    **Divided in two main parts:**